The Lounge Q+A: Chasidy Criswell, Massage Therapist

 Anywhere in California?

 Yeah.
-Actually, I was in training camp with the Cowboys a couple of weeks ago, and we were at Ochsner, and I went to the beach for the very first time.
+Actually, I was in training camp with the Cowboys a couple of weeks ago, and we were at Oxnard.
+I went to the beach for the very first time.
 It was so relaxing.
 I was like, “You know what?
 I need to come back here,” because I’m from the south.
-I’m from Louisiana, so California is definitely my go-to place for now.
+I’m from Louisiana.
+California is definitely my go-to place for now.

 Favorite quote is YOLO, you only live once.

-I love it.
 YOLO.
-Then finally, what is coming up soon that we can look out for you?
+Finally, what is coming up soon that we can look forward to?
 Where do we find you?
-Where can we cheer you on for something that’s coming up soon that you’re working on?

 Coming up soon, I may or may not be appearing in a TV show.
 It’s up in the air right now.